brianr747/platform/DesignNotes.md

 I expect that I will create recession indicator series for countries based on the "2 quarters of declining real GDP rule."
 Once I populate that set, I will see if the "User Provider" needs any improvements to its interface.

+## Engine Context Object?

+Although I do not think it makes sense to have more than one "application" object, it might be an idea to move all the global objects (database list, provider list, config information) to a single "context" class.
+Probably should do this sooner, rather than later, as it will break a lot of code.
+(Logging is a global concept, and its dependence on the configuration information was one reason I started out with the global objects.)

+This would help testing: we can flush the entire platform context when doing end-to-end tests.